digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 [echo.mandrakee.xyz] acme: error: 400 :: urn:ietf:params:acme:error:dns :: DNS problem: SERVFAIL looking up A for echo.mandrakee.xyz - the domain's nameservers may be malfunctioning
 ...
 ```
-As seen above, the last event tells us that there's no A record to point to the `echo` host for the `mandrakee.xyz` domain which results in a lookup failure.
+As seen above, the last event tells us that there's no `A` record to point to the `echo` host for the `mandrakee.xyz` domain which results in a lookup failure.
 Let's fix this in the next section of the tutorial.

 ### Configuring domain mappings

-Adding a domain you own to your `DigitalOcean` account lets you manage the domain’s `DNS` records with the control panel and `API`.
+Adding a domain you own to your `DigitalOcean` account lets you manage the domain’s `DNS` records via the `Control Panel` and `API`.
 Domains you manage on `DigitalOcean` also integrate with `DigitalOcean Load Balancers` and `Spaces` to streamline automatic `SSL` certificate management.

 What we need to do next is to create a `domain` and add the required `A` records for the new hosts: `echo` and `quote`.
 Let's do that via the [doctl](https://docs.digitalocean.com/reference/doctl/how-to/install) utility.

-First we spin up a new domain:
+First we create a new `domain` (`mandrakee.xyz` in this example):

 ```bash
 doctl compute domain create mandrakee.xyz